Remote Sensing Information Gateway (RSIG)

 - Design Of A Webservice and Application For Quick Easy Access To Subsets Of Petabytes Of Air Quality Data (poster 60 x 45 inches, 1 pg, 9MB, About PDF)

-RSIG Video Demonstration
+RSIG2D Video Demonstration

-This 26-second screen capture shows RSIG retrieving various datasets describing the passage of Hurricane Katrina through the Gulf region.
+This 26-second screen capture shows RSI2D retrieving various datasets describing the passage of Hurricane Katrina through the Gulf region.
 Five days of satellite, wind, and cloud data clearly show Katrina's path as it makes landfall.
 Atmospheric researchers can use RSIG to easily view and retrieve all datasets related to a specific event, making it possible for them to analyze the data much closer to real-time than has been possible before.
 Right-click on the link to download or view the animation: